badmotorfinger/git-psradar/README.md

 The Git Radar prompt will automatically toggle after you import the `Git-PsRadar` module in to your session and `cd` in to a git repository.
 The example below shows the mater branch with 1 modified file staged for commit, 1 deleted, 1 modified and 2 new files not yet staged for commit.

+> Tip!
+Git-PsRadar works best with font Lucida Console at size 16.

 ![PowerShellPrompt]

 ### Local commits status